sherrischeer/UX-Design/README.md

 #### In summary:

-#### UX design is understanding the user needs and pain points, through user research, protyping and testing.
+#### UX design is understanding the user needs and pain points, through user research, prototyping and testing.
 Then arriving at a solution that will solve this conflict and accomplish the goals.

 #### Once the solution has been identified, the UI designer creates the visual, digital interface that will best serve this solution.